Dublin City University: Employment law controversies

-In 2002, a Rights Commissioner recommended reinstatement of a tenured lecturer following the university's decision to treat his contract as having been repudiated.
+In 2002, a Rights Commissioner recommended the reinstatement of a tenured lecturer following the university's decision to treat his contract as having been repudiated.
 An appeal from the Rights Commissioner's recommendation by the university commenced at the Employment Appeals Tribunal in July 2009 and continued in December 2009 and January 2010.
 During the hearing in 2009 there was significant emphasis on statements made by the lecturer in his blog throughout 2009, which were deemed by the President, Professor Ferdinand von Prondzynski, and others to be highly defamatory.
 In a final decision, the lecturer was refused reinstatement but given modest financial compensation.

 A second case related to accusations of gender discrimination against a senior female member of academic staff, and was won by the academic on appeal at the Labour Court.

 Litigation also arose following the purported termination by the university of the appointment of an associate professor in 2006, after he had indicated he was moving to another university, while refusing to confirm the timing of his move.
 The High Court ruled against DCU on three grounds, and the case was appealed by the university; this led to a 2009 Supreme Court hearing in December 2009, with DCU losing on procedural grounds.
 The president, Professor von Prondzynski, at the time deferred elections to the university Executive when it involved the candidacy of the purported dismissed academic, commenting that he could not see how the professor could become a member of the Executive advising him, but at the same time he stressed his openness to a range of views.

 DCU Educational Trust

 The university is supported by a charitable Trust, named the "DCU Educational Trust", the main work of which is in fund-raising.
-The trust has a donation portal and schemes for regular donation, such as the Annual Fund, which includes facilities for regular donors, and the Leadership Circle which gives recognition to significant regular donors who commit to donating minimum annual amounts.
-There is also an annual telethon seeking donations from alumni.
-The trust has an advisory and oversight board, and a small staff, led by a CEO.